herraa1/omega-case-x3l-v1/floppy-tray.md

   * 1x floppy disk drive

-  * 1x acrylic floppy tray
+  * 1x acrylic floppy tray (laser cut part)
-  * 2x acrylic spacers
+  * 2x acrylic spacers (laser cut part)
-  * 1x acrylic wing
+  * 1x acrylic wing (laser cut part)
   * 4x M3 8mm flat torx screws
   * 2x M3 14mm countersunk torx screws
   * 2x M3 countersunk washers
   * 2x M3 nuts

+The floppy drive bottom is attached to the floppy tray via four screws.
+Also part of the floppy tray is an elevated wing used to attach the floppy tray to the computer case without colliding with the F4/FMPAC v2 hat.
+The wing serves aswell as a stop for the keyboard in case excessive force is applied to the keyboard panel top/center.

 ![Prepare floppy tray](images/floppy-010-prepare-floppy-and-floppy-tray-EN.png)